npbjr/mytools/README.md

 # About
 This app will have multiple pages in the future, each pages are tools necessary to help people in their daily work, e.g video converter, video downloader, pdf converter etc.

-# Objective

-To create a single app with multiple simple microservices to handle specific tools To decrease the cost of deploying multiple microservices

 ## Prerequisites

 Make sure you have Python installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).